Bursar Policies and Procedures

 Payment for the Spring semester is due early January, as noted in the Academic Calendar.

 Students who fail to comply with the statement due date will receive monthly past due invoices for a minimum of three invoices per semester.
 In addition, a Bursar Hold will be placed on the student account.
 The consequences of a Bursar Hold include:

-* The student will be prevented from making any changes to their major/minor or current registration
+* The student will be prevented from making any changes to their current registration

 *The student will not be permitted to register for any upcoming semesters.

 - Clearance to take state or professional examinations will not be granted

 To avoid having a Bursar Hold placed on the student's account, students may take the following steps:

 - Complete all financial aid paperwork according to the filing deadlines.
 Failure to do so, in a timely manner, causes delays in the awarding of student aid and will result in a past-due balance and a Bursar Hold

 - Pay tuition and fees in full, in advance, if financial aid is not yet in place.